SCROLL DOWN FOR ALL NATICK RESTAURANTS

 - Go directly to Natick Mall restaurants

 Natick offers a variety of eateries, from fancy to homey to chains.
 Natick’s best-known restaurant team is Dora Tavel-Sanchez Luz and Gabriel Sanchez Luz, who launched Buttercup in Natick following their success with The Farmhouse in Needham.
-Seafood standbys are Legal Seafood on route 9 and Dolphin in Natick Center.
 Fanciness aside, Casey’s Diner is the place to go for steamed hot dogs, burgers, and other diner classics.

 A slew of Asian restaurants dot the town, from sushi-and-more powerhouse Minado to strip-mall Shanghai Tokyo and Route 9’s Oga’s.
 There’s even a take-out sushi bar at Roche Bros. grocery store that does a very brisk business.

-Other restaurants featuring ethnic delights include Italian restaurants such as Comella’s, which has a signature dish called the “Mess” and Agostino’s, which underwent renovations in 2018; Zaftig’s, a classic Jewish delicatessen; and Mexacali Grill, serving authentic Mexican cuisine on the Natick/Wellesley line.
+Other restaurants featuring ethnic delights include Italian restaurants such as Comella’s, which has a signature dish called the “Mess,” Agostino’s, and Mexicali Grill, serving authentic Mexican cuisine on the Natick/Wellesley line.

 Natick’s densest restaurant rows is Route 9, which in addition to the previously mentioned spots is home to chains such as The Cheesecake Factory, and P.F.
 Chang’s (all located in the Natick Mall), and more.